New Toolkit Boosts Safety, Quality of Ambulatory Care Transitions

 Hospital stays solely to treat hepatitis C increased 49 percent from 2005 to 2014.
 During the same period, hospital stays to treat hepatitis C in patients with other conditions such as hepatitis B or human immunodeficiency virus (HIV) increased by 11 percent.
 (Source: AHRQ, Healthcare Cost and Utilization Project Statistical Brief #232: Characteristics of Inpatient Stays Involving Hepatitis C, 2005-2014.)

 - New Toolkit Boosts Safety, Quality of Ambulatory Care Transitions.

 - AHRQ Studies Quantify Increase in Primary Care Services Provided by Non-Physicians.

 - AHRQ Views Blog Post—AHRQ Intensifies the Battle Against Opioid Misuse in 2017, Commits to More Progress in 2018.

 - Report Shows Diagnostic Asthma Test Is Effective, Particularly in Diagnosing Children With Asthma Symptoms .

-- Reminder To Submit Abstracts by Jan.
-11 for AcademyHealth’s 2018 Annual Research Meeting.
+- Deadline for AcademyHealth's 2018 Annual Research Meeting Has Ended

-- National Cancer Institute Seeks Feedback on Web Portal.
+- National Cancer Institute Sought Feedback on Web Portal

 Clinical staff working in ambulatory care settings have a new resource to improve the quality and safety of care transitions, especially for patients with chronic conditions.
 AHRQ’s Safe Transitions Toolkit provides practical and evidence-based tools to help clinical staff work more effectively with patients for new and follow-up appointments.
 Resources for patients and caregivers provide added insight about health conditions and how to work with their medical team.
 Access the toolkit.